Published:

 resolv.conf mode: stub

-Then simply try an outbound web request, like with sudo apt update!
+Try an outbound web request, like with sudo apt update!
 If it works, then your DNS queries are TLS encrypted to Quad9!
+Pinging domains is also a sound check:

 apt transport security

-If you only want increased apt transport security, this is what your /etc/apt/sources.list should look like for Ubuntu 22.04:
+If you only want increased apt transport security, this is what your apt sources should look like.

 deb https://mirrors.wikimedia.org/ubuntu/ jammy main restricted universe multiverse